-Vienna ab initio Simulation Package (VASP) was utilized for all the performed calculations.11-12 The Projector augmented wave (PAW) method was utilized within the DFT framework.13 The calculations were performed using Perdew-Burke-Ernzerhof (PBE) Generalized gradient Approximation (GGA) density functional implementation for the description of the exchange-correlations.14 For uranium, a PAW pseudopotentials with a 6s26p65f36d17s2 valence and a core represented by [Xe,5d,3f] was utilized.
-For Zirconium, 4d25s2 were valence electrons while the core was defined by the Krypton atom [Kr].

-The cutoff energy was taken to be 300 ev.
-The electronic self-consistent exit criterion was set to 10-4.
-A Monkhorst-Pack15 1x1x1 k-point mesh was used for Brillouin zone sampling.[ref from ben’s paper] U is assumed to be non-magnetic hence, the calculations are non-spin polarized.
-The energy cutoff was taken to be 300 eV with the electronic self-consistent loop convergence criterion taken to be 10-4.
+The Vienna ab initio Simulation Package (VASP) was utilized for all the performed calculations.11-12 The Projector augmented wave (PAW) method was utilized within the DFT framework.13 The calculations were performed using the Perdew-Burke-Ernzerhof (PBE) Generalized gradient Approximation (GGA) density functional implementation for the description of the exchange-correlations.14 For uranium, a PAW pseudopotential with fourteen valence electrons and a core represented by [Xe,5d,4f] was utilized.
+For Zirconium, the pseudopotential contained twelve valence electrons while the core was defined by [Ar,4d].
+A Monkhorst-Pack15 1x1x1 k-point mesh was used for Brillouin zone sampling.[ref from ben’s paper] U is assumed to be non-magnetic, in accordance with experiments, hence, the calculations are non-spin polarized.
+The energy cutoff was taken to be 300 eV, which is approximately 50 eV higher than the maximum suggested energy cutoff from the pseudopotentials, with the electronic self-consistent loop convergence criterion taken to be 10-4.
 The timestep is taken to be 2.0 fs and the simulations are performed for 2500 timesteps, for a total simulation time of 5 ps.
 When surfaces are investigated for temperatures between 1300 K and 1400 K, extended simulations for up to 28 ps were performed to stabilize the system’s energy before performing extra runs with a simulation time of 5 ps to obtain more accurate systems’ energies.
 The Hubbard U parameter is not utilized in this work, as it has been shown that it is not necessary for the accurate description of metallic U [cite some DFT papers on pure U from Beeler, Wirth, Mei, et al.].

 The simulations were performed on a super cell consisting of 128 atoms (4x4x4 bcc unit cell) with periodic boundary conditions.
-The pressure as a function of volume for each temperature and composition was obtained and the second-order Birch-Murnaghan Equation Of State (EOS) was fitted to these data and the bulk modulus was evaluated.
-The optimized equilibrium unit cell volume will be obtained for structure that reduces the total pressure to zero.
+The pressure as a function of volume for each temperature and composition was obtained and the second-order Birch-Murnaghan Equation of State (EOS) was fitted to these data and the bulk modulus was evaluated.
+The optimized equilibrium unit cell volume is obtained for the structure that reduces the total pressure to zero.
 At this optimized structure, calculations are performed to obtain the thermal expansion, bulk modulus, heat capacity, formation enthalpy, and free energy of mixing as a function of temperature and composition.

 The bulk modulus is defined by equation 1: